vbauer/jconditions/README.md

 * Specify all needed parameter for some existed annotation and do not copy-paste them.
 * Glue some conditional annotations into one annotation.

-It is possible, because extension mechanism resolves all hierarchy of classes and annotations.
+It is possible, because JConditions extension mechanism resolves all hierarchy of classes and annotations.

 Let's make an annotation which allows to detect if our MySQL database works fine: